 - a) Locate the pin holding the main wings to the front wing mount. - b) Remove the pins and store them in the receiver pipes on top of the front wing mount.

 C) Hydraulic Activation

-The hydraulic operation of the harrow utilizes two separate circuits to put the harrow in and out of transport.
-The order in which these circuits are used is very important.
+The hydraulic operation of the harrow utilizes one circuit to put the harrow in and out of transport.